 You probably don’t want to imitate the picture above, but you can raise your sailing game if you learn to hike harder and smarter.
 Hiking takes effort, but by being fit and using proper technique you can get better results without injury and exhaustion.
-In this post, we compile the best tips about hiking.
+In this post, we compile the best tips.

 Hiking Techniques from Nick Thompson and Steve Cockerill